cycomachead/snap-manual/contents/writing_higher_order_procedures.md

 ![image](SnapManual/Image_142.png)

 The user of this block calls it with any number of _individual numbers_ as inputs.
 But inside the definition of the block, all of those numbers form _a list_ that has a single input name, numbers.
-This recursive definition ﬁrst checks to make sure there are any inputs at all.
-If so, it processes the ﬁrst input (item 1 of the list), then it wants to make a recursive call with all but the ﬁrst number.
+This recursive definition first checks to make sure there are any inputs at all.
+If so, it processes the first input (item 1 of the list), then it wants to make a recursive call with all but the first number.
 But sizes doesn’t take a list as input; it takes numbers as inputs!
 So this would be wrong: